MATRIX vs. SAP Litmos

 MATRIX Business portal

 MATRIX has an intuitive, responsive design that looks sharp and automatically adjusts based on the type of device, as well as attractive tile-based dashboards for all types of users and a graphical course catalog.
+MATRIX also has a unique “activity display” feature that indicates the level of activity within courses and groups using a pulsing indicator on their tiles together with real-time widgets that scroll through the latest activities.

 SAP Litmos offers customizable dashboards, but they are not as graphical.
 For example, there is no tile-based users catalog or resources catalog that could make account and file organization much easier.